effiken/Leader_et_al/README.md

 Alignment was performed using Cellranger v3.1.0 using feature barcoding.
 Feature barcode tables for the alignment are found in /feature_barcoding_tables/ of this repository.

+sample_annots.csv contains sample metadata for each sample included in the study.

 Please contact andrew.leader@icahn.mssm.edu with any questions.